-Renewable Energy
+Renewable energy

-- 5.65 The NPPF supports the delivery of renewable and low carbon energy and associated infrastructure, and requires local planning authorities to have a positive strategy to promote energy from renewable and low carbon sources.
+The NPPF supports the delivery of renewable and low carbon energy and associated infrastructure and requires local planning authorities to have a positive strategy to promote energy from renewable and low carbon sources.
 The NPPF places the responsibility on all communities to contribute to energy generation from renewable or low carbon sources.
 In response to this requirement, the Authority has taken a positive approach to appropriate renewable energy proposals in the National Park.
-This includes the allocation of grant funding to support local community renewable energy projects; and the support offered through the planning system to proposals that respect their location within a nationally protected landscape. - 5.66 National planning policy states that planning authorities should design their policies to maximise renewable and low carbon energy development while ensuring that adverse impacts are addressed satisfactorily, including cumulative landscape and visual impacts.
-In addition, the NPPF clarifies that great weight should be given to conserving landscape and scenic beauty in National Parks, which have the highest status of protection in relation to landscape and scenic beauty.
-Consequently, the potential for renewable energy generation within the National Park will need to be balanced against the potential adverse visual and amenity impacts on the landscape, including views into and out of the Park. - 5.67 To avoid compromising the landscape character and beauty of the National Park, the policy emphasis is on supporting appropriate, small scale renewable energy developments that provide energy for an individual household or business use, or for a small local community facility within the National Park.
+This includes the allocation of grant funding to support local community renewable energy projects; and the support offered through the planning system to proposals that respect their location within a nationally protected landscape.

+National planning policy states that planning authorities should design their policies to maximise renewable and low carbon energy development while ensuring that adverse impacts are addressed satisfactorily, including cumulative landscape and visual impacts.
+In addition, the NPPF clarifies that great weight should be given to conserving landscape and scenic beauty in national parks.
+Consequently, the potential for renewable energy generation within the National Park will need to be balanced against the potential adverse visual and amenity impacts on the landscape, including views into and out of the Park.

+To avoid compromising the landscape character and beauty of the National Park, the policy emphasis is on supporting appropriate, small scale renewable energy developments that provide energy for an individual household or business use, or for a small local community facility within the National Park.
 Proposals will be supported in appropriate areas of the National Park outside areas designated as nature conservation sites (including Natura 2000 sites, Sites of Special Scientific Interest and National Nature Reserves), where they do not cause damage to the natural beauty, wildlife, cultural heritage, tranquillity and other special qualities of the National Park, in accordance with the statutory purposes and national policy.
-The New Forest is not an appropriate location for large on-shore wind development due to insufficient wind speed and the impact such development would have on the statutory National Park purposes.
+The New Forest is not an appropriate location for on-shore wind development due to insufficient wind speed and the impact such development would have on the landscape and statutory National Park purposes.
 Similarly, larger renewable energy developments to meet a wider-than-local need are not appropriate within the National Park.

-Policy SP14: Renewable Energy
+Policy SP14: Renewable energy

-Development proposals for, or incorporating, renewable energy generation will be permitted where they:
+Development proposals for, or incorporating, renewable energy generation, other than wind energy, will be permitted where they:

-- a) are small-scale and provide energy for individual households or businesses, or for small local community facilities; and - b) are located and designed to have minimal visual impacts; and - c) do not have adverse impacts on the landscape character, natural beauty, wildlife, tranquility or other special qualities of the National Park.
+- a) are small-scale and provide energy for individual households or businesses, or for small local community facilities; - b) are located and designed to have minimal visual impact; and - c) do not have adverse impact on the landscape character, heritage assets, natural beauty, wildlife, tranquillity or other special qualities of the National Park.